How to buy the best batteries

 Our Test Labs compare features and prices on a range of products.
 Try Which? to unlock our reviews.
 You'll instantly be able to compare our test scores, so you can make sure you don't get stuck with a Don't Buy.

-Want to know which batteries lasted the longest in our tough tests?
-Head straight to our Best Buy batteries.
+Want to know which batteries you should buy?
+From how much you need to spend, to why you should only buy the best - our expert battery advice tells you what you need to know.

-Duracell, Energizer and Varta are just a few of the big names in the batteries market, all offering a range of disposable batteries, while own brands offer cut-price alternatives.
+Duracell, Energizer and Panasonic are just a few of the big names in the batteries market, all offering a range of disposable batteries.
+While supermarket own-brands (including Aldi and Lidl) and own-brands from the likes of Amazon, Ikea and Wilko offer cut-price alternatives.

-A pack of four disposable batteries can cost anything from £1 to £7.
-The amount you spend depends on the chemistry of the battery, whether it’s branded or supermarket own brand, and any extra features it comes with - such as an indicator for how much charge is left or a guarantee that it won't leak.
+A pack of four disposable batteries can cost anything from £1 to £13.
+The amount you spend depends on the chemistry of the battery, whether it’s branded or supermarket own-brand.
+Plus any extra features it comes with - such as an indicator for how much charge is left or a guarantee that it won't leak.

 Read on to find out what to look out for when you’re buying batteries.
-We'll help you make sure you get the best batteries for your gadgets.
+We'll help you make sure you get the best batteries for your gadgets, and your budget.

-Our independent tests found that the worst batteries run flat three hours sooner than the best when you slot them into your devices.
-Take a look at our Best Buy batteries to discover which ones we recommend.
+Our independent lab tests found that the worst batteries run flat an astonishing 13 hours sooner than the best when you slot them into your devices.
+Take a look at our best batteries to discover which ones we recommend.

 How much do I need to spend on batteries?

-Top-of-the-range alkaline disposable batteries can set you back around £7 for a pack of four.
-But you don't necessarily need to spend that much - we've found Best Buys that are several pounds cheaper.
+Top-of-the-range alkaline disposable batteries can set you back around £7 to £13 for a pack of four.
+But you don't necessarily need to spend that much.
+Our lab tests have uncovered Best Buy batteries that are a lot cheaper.

 But the price you pay for the pack isn't the whole story.
 To help you find the best-value batteries for the devices you want to use them in, we calculate the cost per hour of each battery when used in high, medium and low-drain devices.
 The batteries that last longer work out the cheapest per hour.
-We’ve found AA batteries that cost as little as 4p per hour in the most power-hungry gadgets, as well as some that cost up to 20p per hour.
+We’ve found AA batteries that cost as little as 3p per hour in the most power-hungry gadgets, as well as some that cost up to 38p per hour.

 We’ve tested batteries from Aldi and Lidl - which can cost as little as 25p per battery - alongside big brands Duracell and Energizer to see how they match up.
 Only our tests reveal whether buying cheaper batteries will save you money and hassle.